-You inherited or received real estate as a gift before or during marriage, or bought a house before getting married.
-You used your salaries, bonuses, commissions, or other income earned during marriage to make improvements or pay the mortgage principal on the property.
+You owned a home before marriage.
+You used salaries, bonuses, commissions, or other income that you or your spouse earned during marriage to pay the principal on loans that were used to acquire the house and are secured by the property.
 You don’t have a prenuptial or postnuptial agreement.
-You did not transfer title of your separate property house to your spouse or partner during marriage.
-Now, you’re legally separating or dissolving a domestic partnership or marriage in California, and your spouse or partner is claiming that he/she co-owns or has a community property interest in the house.
+You didn’t transfer title of your house to your spouse or partner during marriage.
+Now, you’re legally separating or getting a divorce in California, and your spouse has alleged that there is a community property interest in your separate property house.

-How much of an interest does the community acquire in the separate property house?
+How much of an interest does the community acquire in the separate property home?

 The Moore-Marsden rule is the formula a judge will use to apportion, and determine the separate and community property interests in a separate property house.